TC Chair Responsibilities

 - Coordinate the agenda for joint leadership meetings with the board (see below)

-- Send weekly update emails to openstack-discuss (see below)
+- Send weekly update emails to openstack-dev (see below)

-- Check on the active goals and, if there is no active goal, then ensure that 2 TC members are signed up to manage the goal selection process.
+- Ensure that 2 TC members are signed up to manage the goal selection process for the next cycle.

 Around TC elections